andreaferretti/factor-tutorial/README.md

 If you run `on-the-jvm` you will get `"Scala"` printed, but still after execution `favorite-language get` return `"Factor"`.

-All the tools we have seen in this section should be used when necessary, as they break concatenativity and makes words less easy to factor, but greatly increase clarity when needed.
+All the tools that we have seen in this section should be used when necessary, as they break concatenativity and make words less easy to factor, but they can greatly increase clarity when needed.
 Factor has a very practical approach and does not shy from offering features that are less pure but nevertheless often useful.

 Input/Output